 Every attack requires an escalation of some sort.
 The escalation may be more or less visible, but it will include a final closing of distance, it may include a verbal escalation, and it may include an “interview”, where the perpetrator goes through a process of questioning (verbally and/or non-verbally) the target to confirm his likelihood of success.
 The perpetrator may also tell the target to do something, and in some cases, complying can de-escalate the situation, preventing it from going physical.

-Before many attacks, especially when robbery or the act of violence isn’t the primary motive, a verbal escalation may occur first, where tension is noticeably built up leading to the physical assault.
-A typical build up many people will be familiar with, is where one male challenges another by saying something like “You got a problem?”, or “What are you looking at?”.
-If the answer is “Yeah, you’re my problem.”, or “I’m looking at you, asshole!”, then the escalation generally progresses until physical violence occurs.
-But often, simply saying “I’m sorry man, I didn’t mean to stare.”, and following such a course, will be enough to stop the escalation and prevent the attack.
+Before many attacks, especially when robbery or violence isn’t the primary motive, a verbal escalation may occur first, where tension is noticeably built up leading to a physical assault.
+A typical build up many people will be familiar with is where one male challenges another by saying something like “You got a problem?”, or “What are you looking at?”.
+If the answer is “Yeah, you’re my problem.”, or, “I’m looking at you, asshole!”, then the escalation generally progresses until physical violence occurs.
+But often, simply saying, “I’m sorry man, I didn’t mean to stare.”, and following such a course, will be enough to stop the escalation and prevent the attack.
 Sometimes, it will take a couple of deflective statements, but by allowing the perpetrator to maintain his dominant role, there will be no need for violence.
 This is a form of compliance, as you’re allowing the perpetrator to maintain or increase his status.
 Simply leaving can also work in such situations, especially if you do so in a compliant manner.

 A loud command can be literally stunning.
 A potential attacker will not expect you to yell at him before he attacks.
 It will be unexpected, and it will shock him.
 It will serve to show him you’re not a good target, are unwilling to cooperate, draw attention to what he’s doing, or give you the time to attack while he is taken off guard.